Royal Navy

-The Royal Navy (RN) is the naval warfare force of the United Kingdom.
+The Royal Navy (RN) is the naval warfare force of the United Kingdom, responsible for defending the country, the Crown Dependencies, and the Overseas Territories from naval attack or invasion.
 It is a component of His Majesty's Naval Service, and its officers hold their commissions from the King.
 Although warships were used by English and Scottish kings from the early medieval period, the first major maritime engagements were fought in the Hundred Years' War against France.
-The modern Royal Navy traces its origins to the English Navy of the early 16th century; the oldest of the UK's armed services, it is consequently known as the Senior Service.
+The modern Royal Navy traces its origins to the English Navy of the early 16th century, making it the oldest of the United Kingdom's armed services.
+It is consequently known as the Senior Service.

 From the early 18th century until the Second World War, it was the world's most powerful navy.
 The Royal Navy played a key part in establishing and defending the British Empire, and four Imperial fortress colonies and a string of imperial bases and coaling stations secured the Royal Navy's ability to assert naval superiority.
 Following World War I, it was significantly reduced in size.
 During the Cold War, the Royal Navy transformed into a primarily anti-submarine force, hunting for Soviet submarines and mostly active in the GIUK gap.
 Following the collapse of the Soviet Union, its focus returned to expeditionary operations.